Trowsing/improve-discovery-results-using-api-based-relevancy-training/README.md

 ### 4.1 Get results for all the natural language queries

 Let us begin with querying discovery and getting results without any additional training.
 For this make a list of questions based on the dataset/document ingested into Discovery.
-Ensure that you have atleast 49 questions, to cater to minimum queries required by Discovery for training purose.
+Ensure that you have atleast 49 questions, to cater to minimum queries required by Discovery for training purposes.

 Place all the questions in a text file.
 Each question must be line separated.
-In our case the questions are placed in `<Repo Parent Directory>/Questions.txt`.
+In our case the questions are placed in `<Repo Parent Directory>/questions.txt`.

 Install required python modules by running following commands.